 "I've been working on my tackling with the freshman team," Kasburg told The Daily Record.
 "If I went up against someone like [senior wide receiver-linebacker] Andrew Schickler right now, I'd get drilled."

 [Related: Unusual player causes game cancellation]

-That being said, her teammates have plenty of confidence in her commitment, and her ability to eventually add other duties to her current point-after portfolio."I think the team has been very receptive to having her around," Chippewa quarterback Shane Zacour told The Daily Record.
+"I think the team has been very receptive to having her around," Chippewa quarterback Shane Zacour told The Daily Record.
 "Any talent we can add is basically going to be accepted.
 She's came out here, worked hard and even gone through tackling drills.
 She keeps getting better as a kicker, too."